• Skip to main content

 image of carousel of happiness

 The Carousel of Happiness.
-Photo by Phliar.
+Photo by: Phliar

 Fishing, camping, skiing, and exciting events keep people passing through all year.
-It’s also located on the Peak to Peak Highway, which leads 41 miles north to Estes Park or 18 south to Black Hawk.
+It’s also located on the Peak to Peak Highway, which leads 41 miles north to Estes Park or 18 miles south to Black Hawk.

 History